 By Congressman David Schweikert, Arizona's 6th Congressional District: The Environmental Protection Agency (EPA) was created in response to our country’s need to tackle the quality of our air,

 Unfortunately, there is very little collaboration and consideration between the EPA and the people touched most their rules.
 And, a recently proposed EPA rule will have an impact on you and Arizona agriculture.

 Farm Bureau's #Ditchtherule effort is designed to let the EPA know the newly proposed rule goes beyond appropriate oversight.

 In late April, the EPA and the U.S. Army Corps of Engineers released a proposed rule that would amend the definition of the ‘waters of the U.S under the Clean Water Act (CWA).
 Instead of creating a rule that clarifies what waters are to be regulated by the EPA, the EPA released a regulation that would step beyond the spirit of the CWA.

 Not only does this proposed rule expand the EPA’s regulatory reach to nearly every body of water in the country, it also gives the agency control over vast areas of land simply because the land might, at some time, hold or convey water.

 Nobody with concern about our waterways is arguing against the need to clarify the jurisdiction of the CWA.
 However, the rule as it currently stands, never actually defines “waters.”
-Instead of drawing clear boundaries of what is or isn’t considered ‘water,’ the EPA gives itself the ability to categorize anything outside of it’s list of “waters of the U.S,” on a case-by-case basis.
+Instead of drawing clear boundaries of what is or isn’t considered ‘water,’ the EPA gives itself the ability to categorize anything outside of

 The EPA and the Corps need to tell us exactly every body of water that this rule intends to regulate so the true sentiment of this rule can be made clear.
 As the rule stands, the EPA can decide that a canal, irrigation ditch, or even a desert wash could be considered a “water of the U.S.”